“For me, the filmmaker Bergman is the greatest of all.”—Stanley Kubrick

 “It shows the crime in its naked atrocity, forcing us, in shocked desperation, to leave aesthetic enjoyment of a work of art for passionate involvement in a human drama of crime that breeds new crime, of guilt and grace,” Bergman once said of the controversial scene.
 “We must not hesitate in our portrayal of human degradation, even if, in our demand for truth, we must violate certain taboos.”

-Kubrick, who felt compelled to contact Bergman following the success of such a controversial film, wrote: “Dear Mr. Bergman,” Kubrick begins.
+Kubrick, who felt compelled to contact Bergman following the success of such a controversial film, wrote to the filmmaker.
+As noted in Letters of Note, “Dear Mr. Bergman,” Kubrick begins.
 “You have most certainly received enough acclaim and success throughout the world to make this note quite unnecessary.
-But for whatever it’s worth, I should like to add my praise and gratitude as a fellow director for the unearthly and brilliant contribution you have made to the world by your films (I have never been in Sweden and have therefore never had the pleasure of seeing your theater work).
+But for whatever it’s worth, I should like to add my praise and gratitude as a fellow director for the unearthly and brilliant contribution you have made to the world by your films (I have never been in Sweden and have therefore never had the pleasure of seeing your theatre work).

 “To this one must also add everything else that goes into the making of a film.
 I believe you are blessed with wonderful actors.
 Max von Sydow and Ingrid Thulin live vividly in my memory, and there are many others in your acting company whose names escape me.
 I wish you and all of them the very best of luck, and I shall look forward with eagerness to each of your films.”